paulnoc/Bikeshare_DeltaLake_Solution/README.md

 The goal of this project is to develop a delta lake solution using a lake house architecture on Azure Databricks

-The goal of this project is to employ Azure Synapse Analytics in developing a data warehouse solution for the Divvy bike sharing program in Chicago, Illinois USA.

 ### Delta Lake Solution with Azure Databricks

 In this project, Azure Databricks was used create Bronze and Silver data stores.
 Finally, the data was transformed into a star schema for a Gold data store.